 |150° F to 212° F||Rank Value 30|

 Under such conditions, a character will generally suffer a -1 RS on all actions they attempt.
-Furthermore, heavy exertion (such as running for your life) is incredibly difficult in extreme temperatures, and halves the amount of time a character can engage in such activity before ACT rolls for exhaustion are called for.
+Furthermore, heavy exertion (such as running for your life) is incredibly difficult in extreme temperatures, and halves the amount of time a character can engage in such activity before ACTION rolls for exhaustion are called for.
 More intense levels of heat or cold will increase this to a -2 RS penalty on all actions.

 This is not necessarily set in stone, as characters who are acclimatized to non-temperate climates might be able to disregard these penalties somewhat.
 The inhabitants of a hot, steamy jungle might not suffer a penalty under rank value 10 heat conditions - though higher temperatures would affect them normally.
 Similarly, growing up in the Arctic (or simply using basic cold weather gear) offers the same benefit for like cold.

 When one's body is directly exposed to extreme temperatures (beyond rank value 10), the danger of serious health hazards appears.
 The time it takes for such hazards to manifest is determined by one's Fortitude trait, on the exhaustion rate table.
-When a character finally fails an ACT to avoid temperature hazards, they will begin to suffer from heat exhaustion or hypothermia, as is appropriate.
+When a character finally fails an ACTION to avoid temperature hazards, they will begin to suffer from heat exhaustion or hypothermia, as is appropriate.

 |0° F to 32° F||Rank Value 10|

 |Absolute zero||Rank Value 100|

 Each of these conditions will affect a character in three stages.
 Once the first is achieved, the hazard 'clock' will reset, and failing a temperature 'exhaustion' ACTION during this time will escalate a condition from its current stage to the next.
 Each stage of either hypothermia or heat exhaustion inflicts a -1 RS penalty to all rolls a character makes - on top of the penalties caused by the temperature itself.